reactivemarkets/developer/docs/api/README.md

 ## API Keys

-To access the Reactive WebSocket API you will need a Platform API key.
-A new API key can be generated in the platform in three steps:
+To access the WebSocket API you will need a Switchboard API key.
+A new API key can be generated in Switchboard in three steps:

-1. login to the [Reactive Platform API Keys](https://platform.reactivemarkets.com/keys) page.
+1. login to the [Switchboard API Keys](https://switchboard.reactivemarkets.com/keys) page.
 2. click the "Create New API Key" button and make a note of your new API key.

 ::: warning